-NPOESS-C1 January 2013 1330 (A)
+NPOESS-C1 Mar 2014 1330 (A)

-NPOESS-C2 January 2016 0530 (D)
+NPOESS-C2 May 2016 1730 (A)

-NPOESS-C3 June 2019 1330 (A)
+NPOESS-C3 - 2020 1330 (A)

-NPOESS-C4 June 2022 0530 (D)
+NPOESS-C4 2022 1730 (A)

-The IPO plans to continue cooperation with EUMETSAT for a Joint Polar System (JPS).
-During the transition to a future international polar satellite program, EUMETSAT's Metop-3 satellite will occupy the mid-morning orbit (0930) Use of data from EUMETSAT's Metop satellite will increase the global coverage and refresh rate of the U.S. polar satellite system.
-In addition, the European meteorological community will receive valuable data from instruments on both the Metop and NPOESS series of satellites.
-Shared operation of NPOESS ground systems at the NSC Svalbard site with EUMETSAT is also under consideration.
+NOAA plans to continue cooperation with EUMETSAT for a Joint Polar System (JPS).
+During the transition to a future international polar satellite program, EUMETSAT's MetOp-3 satellite will occupy the mid-morning orbit (0930).
+Use of data from EUMETSAT's MetOp satellite will increase the global coverage and refresh rate of the U.S. polar satellite system.
+In addition, the European meteorological community will receive valuable data from instruments on both the MetOp and NPOESS series of satellites.